 In Minnesota, you can sometimes seal your criminal record so employers, landlords, or the general public cannot see it.
 This is called Expungement.
-Even police and law enforcement cannot see it.
-This essentially seals the case so it is not visible except in very narrow circumstances and with a court order.
-In order for an expungement to work, it has to be done correctly and involve all the necessary parties and agencies, otherwise it is a waste of time and money.
+Even police and law enforcement cannot see it without a court order.
+Expungement essentially seals the case so it is not visible to the public and only under very narrow circumstances can government agencies see it with a court order.
+For an expungement to work, it has to be done correctly and involve all the necessary parties and agencies, otherwise it is a waste of time and money.

-Most Gross Misdemeanors are also eligible for expungement.
-With a Gross Misdemeanor, you must wait four years after you were discharged from probation and you must not have been convicted of a new crime.
+Most Gross Misdemeanors are eligible for expungement.
+With a Gross Misdemeanor, you must wait three years after you were discharged from probation and you must not have been convicted of a new crime.
+This includes most cases that are sentenced as a gross misdemeanor but possibly started as a felony.
+Also a gross misdemeanor that is sentenced as a misdemeanor.

 Felony convictions are the most frequent charge that people need to expunge.
 Minnesota law only allows expungement in certain felony cases.
-Low value felony theft, drug charges, and stolen property charges are the most frequently expunged.
-You need to be conviction free for five years after you were discharged from probation before you are eligible.
-For help, call an experienced expungement lawyer, such as Kenneth L. Wilson today.
+Low value felony theft, 3rd and 4th degree drug possession, and stolen property charges are the most frequently expunged.
+You need to be conviction free for four years after you were discharged from probation before you are eligible.
+For help, call an experienced expungement lawyer.

 One category of cases you cannot expunge are sex crimes that require Predatory Offender Registration.